InvokIT/js-untar/README.md

 ### Example:

 	define(["untar"], function(untar) {
-		// Load the source ArrayBuffer from a XMLHttpRequest or any other way. var sourceBuffer = ...;
+		// Load the source ArrayBuffer from a XMLHttpRequest (or any other way you may need). var sourceBuffer = [...];

-		// Listening to progress events
 		untar(sourceBuffer)
 			.progress(function(extractedFile) {
 				...